The mine is so deep, the vortex it creates is strong enough to suck a helicopter out of the air and into its depths.

-In the midst of the Siberian wilderness, there is a town known as Mirny, the only thing that dots the forested landscape for miles around.
-Only a few full-time residents call the town home, all of whom live in a small community built on stilts to prevent the mucky, melted permafrost from flooding their homes in the spring.
+In the midst of the Siberian wilderness, there is a town known as Mirny, the only sign of humanity in a heavily forested landscape for miles around.
+Only a few full-time residents call the town home, all of whom live in a small community built on stilts to prevent the melted permafrost from flooding their homes in the spring.

 By 1957, Stalin had ordered the Mirny diamond mine to be built, and construction was underway.
 If space and manpower allowed, this was to be the biggest and most successful diamond mine that the world had ever seen.
 However, the construction process presented a few problems.

 First, the ground in Siberia is covered in a thick layer of permafrost for at least seven months out of the year, making it hard to break through.
 In the five months that it isn’t frozen, the permafrost turns to slush, making it near impossible to build upon it.

 Furthermore, the average temperature in the region during the winter is 40 degrees below zero.
 In fact, it’s so cold that car tires shatter and oil freezes.

 Nonetheless, the Soviets persevered.
 Using jet engines to thaw the ground, thick covers to keep machinery from freezing, and dynamite to blast through the permafrost, the engineers managed to break ground and dig their mine.

 By 1960, the mine was up and running, and proving to be every bit as successful as the geologists had hoped.